 If you have the chance to get it, better be quick because at least the price seems to be going up because the demand is high and it is always out of stock.
 Actually right now it already costs 700 Euros 🙂

 I hope my review was helpful for your buying decision.
+Please also make sure to check out my new blog post about all the upgrades I did to the bike after my initial review!
 If you have any questions or comments please don’t hesitate to post in the comments!
 CU next time!!
 Bye!!!

 for photo and video:

 Fuji XT-4 Fuji Telezoom Entry level camera (Canon)